Alexander Payne: Career

+1985–1996: Short films and film debut

-A short time after getting his MFA from UCLA Film School—and after his successful thesis film, The Passion of Martin had attracted industry attention—Payne got a writing/directing deal with Universal Pictures.
-The ensuing screenplay, which was turned down, would ultimately become About Schmidt.
+A short time after getting his MFA from UCLA Film School—and after his successful thesis film The Passion of Martin had attracted industry attention—Payne got a writing/directing deal with Universal Pictures.
+The ensuing screenplay, which was turned down, ultimately became About Schmidt.
 He says that he cleared about $60,000, which was enough to fund his simple lifestyle at the time for about five years.
 Payne has said he sees his talent as being one of learned economy, referring to the essay written by Tennessee Williams on The Catastrophe of Success.

-1990s

-Payne worked in various capacities on films and television before he co-wrote and directed his first full-length film, Citizen Ruth (1996).
+During this time Payne worked in various capacities on films and television including directing several films for the Playboy channel.

+Payne co-wrote and directed his first full-length film, Citizen Ruth, which was released in 1996.
 The film is a satirical black comedy revolving around the issue of abortion rights.
-The film stars Laura Dern as a dim witted woman with substance abuse issues who happens to get pregnant.
+The film stars Laura Dern as a dim-witted woman with substance abuse issues who happens to get pregnant.
 She unexpectedly becomes a pawn of figures from both sides of the abortion debate.
 The film co-stars Kelly Preston, Burt Reynolds, and Tippi Hedren.
 The film premiered at the 1996 Sundance Film Festival where it received favorable reviews.
+In Janet Maslin of The New York Times review she wrote, "There's no easy way out of this predicament, though Mr. Payne does beg the question with skill.
+And Citizen Ruth can easily be forgiven for not finding a fully satisfying ending.
+It delivers more than enough lively, gutsy satire along the way."

+1999–2013: Breakthrough and acclaim

 His second film, Election, starring Matthew Broderick and Reese Witherspoon, which takes aim at politics and education in America, attracted attention when New Yorker film critic David Denby named it the best film of 1999.
 Payne received his first Academy Award for Writing Adapted Screenplay nomination for Election.
 Roger Ebert gave the film three and a half stars out of four, praising Witherspoon and Payne, and saying, "...here is a movie that is not simply about an obnoxious student, but also about an imperfect teacher, a lockstep administration, and a student body that is mostly just marking time until it can go out into the world and occupy valuable space".
-The film became a cult classic with Election is ranking #61 on Bravo's "100 Funniest Movies" and #9 on Entertainment Weeklys list of the "50 Best High School Movies", while Witherspoon's performance was ranked at #45 on the list of the "100 Greatest Film Performances of All Time" by Premiere.
+The film became a cult classic, ranking at #61 on Bravo's "100 Funniest Movies" and #9 on Entertainment Weeklys list of the "50 Best High School Movies", while Witherspoon's performance was ranked at #45 on the list of the "100 Greatest Film Performances of All Time" by Premiere.
 According to Payne, it is also President Barack Obama's favorite political film.